Benefits of Lavender Essential Oil

 Health Benefits Of Lavender Essential Oil

-The smell of lavender essential oil is potent for many types of bugs like mosquitoes, midges, and moths.
+The smell of lavender oil is potent for many types of bugs like mosquitoes, midges, and moths.
 Apply some lavender oil on the exposed skin when outside to prevent these irritating bites.
-Furthermore, if you do happen to be bitten by one of those bugs, the lavender essential oil has anti-inflammatory qualities that will reduce the irritation and the pain associated with bug bites.
+If you do happen to be bitten by one of those bugs, the lavender essential oil has anti-inflammatory qualities that will reduce the irritation and the pain associated with bug bites.

-Lavender essential oil induces sleep which is used as an alternative treatment of insomnia.
+Great lavender oil induces sleep which is used as an alternative treatment of insomnia.
 Frequent studies on elderly patients have shown an increase in their sleep regularity when their normal sleep medication is replaced with some lavender essential oil being placed on their pillows.
-It has a relaxing impact on people; thereby, it often replaces modern medicines for sleep issues.
+It encourages relaxation and often replaces modern medicines for sleep issues.

-Lavender essential oil has a calming scent which makes it an excellent tonic for the nerves and anxiety issues.
-Therefore, it can also be helpful in treating migraines, headaches, depression, nervous tension and emotional stress.
+Like the benefits of Ylang Ylang, Lavender Oil has a calming scent which makes it an excellent tonic for nerve and anxiety issues.
+It can also be helpful in treating migraines, headaches, depression, nervous tension and emotional stress.
 The refreshing aroma removes nervous exhaustion and restlessness while also increasing mental activity.
-It has a well-researched impact on the autonomic nervous system, which is why it is frequently used as a treatment for insomnia and also as a way to regulate heart-rate variability.
-One study showed that people taking tests showed a significant decrease in the mental stress and anxiety, as well as increased cognitive function when they inhaled lavender oil and rosemary before taking the test.
+It has a well-researched impact on the autonomic nervous system, which is why it is frequently used as a treatment for insomnia and as a way to regulate heart-rate variability.
+One study showed a significant decrease in mental stress and anxiety, as well as increased cognitive function when they inhaled lavender oil and rosemary before taking the test.

 Lavender essential oil is known as an excellent remedy for various types of pains including those caused by sore and tense muscles, muscular aches, rheumatism, sprains, backache, and lumbago.
 A regular massage with lavender oil can provide relief from pain in the joints.
 A study done on post-operative pain relief showed that combining lavender essential oil vapour into the oxygen significantly reduced the amount of pain experienced, versus those patients only revived with oxygen after a major surgery.

 Lavender essential oil is good for urinary disorders because of its stimulating effect on urine production.
-Furthermore, it helps in restoring hormonal balance and reducing cystitis or inflammation of the urinary bladder.
+It helps in restoring hormonal balance and reducing cystitis or inflammation of the urinary bladder.
 It also reduces associated cramps with these and other disorders.

 Lavender oil is widely used for various respiratory problems including throat infection, flu, cough, cold, asthma, sinus congestion, bronchitus, whopping cough, laryngitis, and tonsillitis.
-The oil is either used in the form of vapour or is applied on the skin of neck, chest, and back.
+The oil is either used in a diffuser in the form of vapour inhaled or is applied directly to the neck, chest, and back.
 It is also added to many vapourisers and inhalers that are commonly used for cold and cough.
-The stimulating nature of lavender essential oil can also loosen up the phlegm and relieve the congestion associated with respiratory conditions; speeding up the recovery process and helping the body naturally eliminate phlegm and other unwanted material.
+The stimulating nature of lavender essential oil can also loosen up the phlegm and relieve congestion associated with respiratory conditions; speeding up the recovery process and helping the body naturally eliminate phlegm and other unwanted material.
 The vapour of lavender essential oil also has antibacterial qualities which can battle respiratory tract infections.

 Lavender essential oil is useful for hair care because it has been shown to be very effective on lice, lice eggs, and nits.
-Furthermore, lavender essential oil has also been shown to be very helpful in the treatment of hair loss, particularly for patients who suffer from alopecia, an autoimmune disease where the body rejects its own hair follicles.
+It has also been shown to be very helpful in the treatment of hair loss, particularly for patients who suffer from alopecia, an autoimmune disease where the body rejects its own hair follicles.
 A Scottish study reported that more than 40% of alopecia patients in the study reported an increase in hair growth when they regularly rubbed lavender essential oil into their scalp.
-Therefore, lavender oil is sometimes recommended as a preventative measure for male pattern baldness.
+Lavender oil is sometimes recommended as a preventative measure for male pattern baldness.